Launch AI Websites under your brand

 FAQ

 Google can index JavaScript sites, but the process is slower and less reliable than indexing static HTML.
-Google runs a two-wave system: it crawls the raw HTML immediately, then places the page in a separate rendering queue to execute the JavaScript.
-That second wave can take days, and some pages never fully render.
-For SPAs built with Lovable or Bolt, the first wave returns an empty container so Google indexes nothing while the page waits.
-A React site can look complete in the browser and still not appear in search results weeks after launch.
+Google crawls the raw HTML first, then places the page in a separate rendering queue to execute JavaScript.
+That second step can take days, and some pages may not fully render.
+For SPAs, the first crawl often returns an empty container, so Google has little or no content to index while the page waits.
+New content, updated pages, and interior pages can all face the same rendering delay after each publish.

 Does the CSR indexing problem affect AI search platforms like ChatGPT or Perplexity?

 Yes, and more severely than it affects Google.
-AI search crawlers like GPTBot, ClaudeBot, and PerplexityBot, have no JavaScript rendering capability at all.
+GPTBot, ClaudeBot, and PerplexityBot have no JavaScript rendering capability.
 They fetch raw HTML and read it directly.
-A vibe-coded SPA returns an empty shell to these crawlers on every request, permanently.
-As AI-assisted search grows as a discovery channel, CSR sites are structurally cut out of it with no workaround short of changing the rendering architecture.
+A CSR site returns an empty shell to these crawlers on every request.
+Even Lovable’s 2026 prerendering update only covers static pages.
+As AI-assisted search grows as a discovery channel, CSR sites are structurally cut out of it.

-Does Webflow have the same CSR SEO problems as Lovable and Bolt?
+Does Webflow have the same CSR SEO problems as Bolt and v0?

 No. Webflow generates server-rendered HTML by default, which puts it in a different category for SEO purposes.
-Webflow sites are immediately crawlable without rendering delays.
 Its limitations are different: a proprietary CMS, a closed plugin ecosystem, and locked site files that make migration harder than WordPress.
 For SEO crawlability specifically, Webflow does not have the indexing problems that affect React SPA tools.

 Does 10Web work for ecommerce, and does the SEO apply to product pages too?